PolymeshAssociation/bridge-watcher/README.md

 EventScanner will scan the PolyLocker smart contract on the ethereum chain and store all the transactions it finds.
 This is configurable with:

+- POLYMESH_URL - The URL of a Polymesh node
-- POLYLOCKER_ADDR (The address of the PolyLocker contract e.g. `0x9791be69F613D372E09EbA611d25157A5512c5c8`)
+- CONTRACT - The address of the PolyLocker contract
-- ETH_URL (The address of the ETH node e.g. wss://kovan.infura.io/ws/v3/{PROJECT_ID})
-- START_BLOCK (What block to start scanning from.)
+- START_BLOCK - The earliest block to scan from.
+- ETH_URL - The URL of an ethereum node
+- SLACK_HOOK - An optional hook to send slack messages to when a bad transaction is detected
-- CONFIRMATIONS (How many confirmations should it take to be considered finalized)
+- CONFIRMATIONS - The number of confirmations to consider a transaction finalized
+- MNEMONIC - The mnemonic of the account that is able to freeze the bridge

+See `.env.sample` for example values

 These can be set in the `.env` file or as normal ENV variables.